-- It acts as cardiac tonic, useful in reducing high cholesterol levels deposited in blood vessels.
+- Acts as a cardiac tonic, useful in reducing high cholesterol levels deposited in blood vessels.

-- It is used in treatment of asthma and chronic respiratory disorders.
+- It is used in the treatment of asthma and chronic respiratory disorders.

 - It relieves vomiting

-- It is useful in skin disorders with pain and itching.
+- Useful in skin disorders with pain and itching.

 - It is useful in kidney and bladder stones.